 This side of the Stone of Encounter, raw and blank, faces the site of the former arms factory in Bensheim-Hochstädten, which was operated by prisoners of the Auerbach subcamp.
 It serves as a commemorative stone and addresses the darkest chapter of German history.
 Bensheim and behind it the Rhine Plain are located behind the trees and the hill visible in the image above.
 This region was once home to blossoming Jewish life.
-On November 9th, 1938, the synagogues burned, also in the cities of Speyer, Worms and Mainz – cities with a significant Jewish past.
-On November 10th, the synagogue in Bensheim burned to the ground.
+On November 9th, 1938 and the following day, the synagogues burned, also in the cities of Speyer, Worms and Mainz – cities with a most significant Jewish past.
+On November 10th, also the synagogue in Bensheim burned to the ground.
 The Jewish congregations all over Germany, and later also far beyond the German borders, were destroyed.
 The Jewish Germans were displaced or murdered.
 The Bensheim locals “supported the state” back then.
 After the bombing of Darmstadt during the Second World War, the Hessian Gestapo department was moved to Bensheim (Kirchbergmorde) [Kirchberg killings].

-The Stone of Encounter as the 12th commemorative stone marks the border of the Garden of Freedom.
+The Stone of Encounter as the 12th commemorative stone marks the border of the Jerusalem Friedensmal in its Garden of Freedom.
 It stands as “…a call full of love for the freedom of man”.
 We look at the past, remember who we truly are, and confront the present.
 Life happens in the present: Where do we experience war and restriction instead of peace and freedom today, in our own lives?
 Where can we assume responsibility for a more beautiful world?
 Where does our responsibility begin?
 A threshold of slate underneath the Stone of Encounter refers to the Friedensmal located to the right of it, with the inscription “Where dust is turned to light”.
 It shows visitors the way to the path inwards.
 The Friedensmal represents inner peace, which can be found in one’s inner core and subsequently carried outside into the world.

 “You who raised no hand in murder, but who did not shake the dust from your yearning, you who halted there, where dust is turned to light” (Nelly Sachs).